MalekIT99/MalekIT99/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi there, I'm Rasty
+# Hi there, I'm Malik

 ### you are here to see cool things you can clone repositories and what ever you like but